GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 ## No formal support

-As a free, volunteer-developed community project, there is no formal support channel for Glacier should you encounter any issues.
-However, you may be able to ask advice of community members on our [Gitter chat room](https://gitter.im/glacierprotocol/Lobby) or other Bitcoin community forums.
+As a free, volunteer-developed community project, there is no formal support channel for Glacier.
+However, advice may be available from community members on the Glacier [Gitter chat room](https://gitter.im/glacierprotocol/Lobby) or other Bitcoin community forums.

 ## Privacy considerations